Cape Canaveral Space Launch Complex 41: Atlas V and Vulcan Centaur (2002–present)

 During the late 2010s and the early 2020s, SLC-41, the VIF, and the SMARF (which was renamed to the Spaceflight Processing Operations Center in 2019) underwent minor modifications to support Vulcan Centaur, the successor to the Atlas V and Delta IV.
 This was in part due to the Atlas V using the Russian-built RD-180 as its first stage engine, which drew concern among Congress following the 2014 annexation of Crimea and the Russian invasion of Ukraine in 2022.
 As the Atlas V still had numerous pending launches (mainly for Starliner and Kuiper satellites as payloads), SLC-41's modifications were made to allow both rockets to take off from the pad, rather than a more traditional renovation like what was seen at Vandenberg's SLC-3E.
 The first Vulcan launch to be made from the pad occurred on January 8, 2024, carrying Peregine Mission One to the Moon as part of NASA's Commercial Lunar Payload Services.

+To support a higher launch cadence, particularly for Amazon’s Project Kuiper constellation, ULA is expanding its infrastructure at SLC-41.
+The company acquired the former Solid Motor Assembly and Readiness Facility (SMARF), originally built for the Titan IVB program, and repurposed it as the Spaceflight Processing Operations Center (SPOC).
+Initially used as a warehouse for construction of two mobile launcher platforms for Vulcan, the SPOC is now being converted into a second integration facility, designated VIF-A (Amazon Vertical Integration Facility).
+Planned upgrades include raising the roof by 45 feet, adding storage space for a mobile launcher platform, and creating an offline vertical integration (OVI) cell to allow parallel processing of the Centaur V upper stage and Vulcan booster prior to stacking.
+Once VIF-A is operational, the existing VIF will be redesignated VIF-G (Government Vertical Integration Facility) and primarily support national security launches.